sbabcoc/Selenium-Foundation/docs/SeleniumFoundation.md

 ## Selenium Foundation Test Support

-Toeliminate unnecessary boilerplate code, **Selenium Foundation** performs many common set-up and tear-down operations automatically.
+To eliminate unnecessary boilerplate code, **Selenium Foundation** performs many common set-up and tear-down operations automatically.

 *   By default, each test has a browser session created for it automatically.
 For scenarios with unique requirements, this behavior can be overridden with a simple annotation.
 *   Test classes and test methods can declare the initial page class that should be loaded prior to the start of the test.